Dalas121/Heir_2_The_Throne/README.md

 ----Western Scenarios:
 [COMPLETE] S01: The Elves Besieged (Dalas)

-[IN PROGRESS] S02: Flight of the Elves (Dalas)
+[COMPLETE] S02: Flight of the Elves (Dalas)
 - 1-to-2-skull difficulty.
 Rewards: Elvish Archer, Elvish Fighter, Elvish Scout, No carryover.
 - elves are fleeing from the top right while humans man the flanks.
 Similar to the first scenario of Dirty Blood
-	- Ethiliel/Ithelden may or may not still be alive ($ethiliel_alive/$ithelden_alive), depending on the player's performance in the intro scenario
+	- Ethiliel/Galdrad may or may not still be alive, depending on the player's performance in the intro scenario
-- the more elves who die, the fewer recruits you get (e.g. if 10 elves die you only get archers)
+- the more elves who die, the fewer recruits you get
 - expect the player to have Delfador in this scenario.
 Balance accordingly.
 	- if $bm_turns==1, foreshadow Delfador's impending departure

 [NEEDS REVISION] S03: Blackwater Port (ForestDragon)
 - 1-to-2-skull difficulty.
 Rewards: Cavalryman, Horseman
-	(TO CHANGE: no carryover, 1-skull difficulty, if the player kills enemeies and wins early they can still get carryover) (TO CHANGE: Peasant, Woodsman moved to Dwarven Doors) (TO CHANGE: balance; expect Delfador)
+	(TO CHANGE: no carryover, 2-skull difficulty, if the player kills enemeies and wins early they can still get carryover) (TO CHANGE: Peasant, Woodsman moved to Dwarven Doors) (TO CHANGE: balance; expect Delfador)
 - Asheviere's humans start in control of the port, but not the town.
 You need to defeat them to gain access to the port